jeujai/ScenarioCreativeAutomation/replit.md

 - Harassment
 - Dangerous content

+**Layer 2 - Google Perspective API** (toxicity/profanity, 70% threshold):
+- Toxicity and severe toxicity
+- Identity attacks
+- Insults
+- Profanity
+- Threats

-If inappropriate content is detected, the system rejects the campaign with specific feedback indicating which fields were flagged and why.
+If inappropriate content is detected by either API, the system rejects the campaign with specific feedback indicating which fields were flagged and why.
 Moderation can be bypassed using the `--skip-moderation` flag in the CLI for testing purposes.
 The system gracefully handles API failures by continuing without moderation rather than blocking campaign generation.

 ### UI/UX Decisions
 The web interface features a modern, responsive design with a dark, professional theme inspired by creative tools.
 It utilizes a grid-based layout with a 400px-wide sidebar (for comfortable product name visibility), main preview area, and a real-time process logs panel.
 Key UI elements include a visual color picker, Azure Blob Storage integration for image selection with previews, an autocomplete dropdown for region selection with all 52 supported regions, a redesigned results gallery layout for optimal viewing of different aspect ratios, product section headers that appear above each product's image gallery for clear organization, and removable brand logo preview with one-click deselection capability.